AndreiChertkov/teneva_opti/README.md

     ```
     > The package can be also downloaded from the repository [teneva_opti](https://github.com/AndreiChertkov/teneva_opti) and be installed by `python setup.py install` command from the root folder of the project.

 2. We test optimizers with benchmarks from [teneva_bm](https://github.com/AndreiChertkov/teneva_bm) library.
-For installation of additional dependencies (`gym`, `mujoco`, etc.), please, do the following (for existing conda environment `teneva_opti`; if you are using a different environment name, then please make the appropriate substitution in the script):
+For installation of additional dependencies (`gym`, `mujoco`, etc.), please, do the following (for existing conda environment `teneva_opti`; if you are using a different environment name, then please make the appropriate substitution in the script; note that you don't need to use environment in colab):
     ```bash
     wget https://raw.githubusercontent.com/AndreiChertkov/teneva_bm/main/install_all.py && python install_all.py --env teneva_opti && rm install_all.py
     ```